crate/cratedb-guide/docs/integrate/locust/tutorial.md

 ## Run Locust

-Start with a simple test to ensure the connectivity is there and you can connect to the database.
-Copy the code below and write to a file named `locustfile.py`.
+Start with a simple connectivity check.
+Copy the code below into a file named `locustfile.py`.
-Besides the pure Locust execution, it also contains a CrateDB-specific implementation, connecting to CrateDB using our Python driver, instead of a plain HTTP client.
+It uses a CrateDB-specific client built on the Python driver rather than a generic HTTP client.

 ```python
 import time